teppokoivula/SearchEngine/README.md

 </body>
 ```

-Finally, here's the "manual approach" – this involves some additional steps, but provides more control over the rendered output than other methods:
+Finally, here's how you could render all parts separately – this approach involves some additional steps, but provides more control over the rendered output than other methods:

 ```
 <?php namespace ProcessWire;